Orders and Shipping

 How is the price of international shipping calculated?

 The price of shipping for international orders is calculated based upon the weight of the product being shipped and the physical location of where the product is being shipped.

 How long will it take before my order ships?

-Our shipping and handling time takes 7-10 business days before your order will ship and another 2-3 for you to receive the shipment.
-Typically, we do ship out orders sooner but due to high demand during sales or holidays, our shipping can also take a little longer than this quoted time frame.
+Our shipping and handling time takes 7-10 business days for fulfillment and another 2-4 for you to receive the shipment, depending upon where you live.
+Please note: typically, we do ship out orders sooner but due to high demand during sales or holidays, our shipping can also take a little longer than this quoted time frame.

 Do you have a coupon or discount?

 To be notified when we have a sale or promotion, we recommend following us on social media and subscribing to our newsletter!
 We will post it on our social media accounts and notify our subscribers when we have a sale or promotion.

 Yes!
 We sell 4 different types of resin; our Standard Art Resin, Art Resin UV, Nouveau, and Casting Resin.

 What types of projects can I use your resin for?